dede-20191130/my-sicp-exercise-solutions/readme.md

 Here are SICP Textbook's exercise solutions with test codes which I have worked on and made.
 The repository is on-going.

+## ENVIRONMENT AND USED TOOLS

+The environment in which these problems were solved is Racket v8.5.
+Drracket greatly helped me creating codes and testing them.

 ## SORRY FOR SOME MISSING EXERCISES

 I apologize for the missing answers to some of the exercises.
-Before I started Exercise 2-73, I had used [https://replit.com/~](https://replit.com/) and BiwaScheme.
+Before I started Exercise 2-73, I had used [https://replit.com](https://replit.com/) and BiwaScheme.
 Since it enabled me to solve the problems online, I did not leave codes of solution.

 ## ADDITIONALLY